 The goal of SEO is to increase your search visibility, which in turn will increase your site traffic.

-Google ranks sites based on a combination of two broad categories: relevance and authority.
+Google (and other search engines) ranks sites based on a combination of two broad categories: relevance and authority.

 Relevance is how closely the content of a page is going to meet a user’s needs and expectations (known as matching search intent).